MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.CloudCommunications/Move-MgCommunicationCall.md

     - `[User <IMicrosoftGraphIdentity>]`: identity
   - `[LanguageId <String>]`: The language culture string.
 Read-only.
   - `[ParticipantId <String>]`: The participant ID of the participant.
 Read-only.
   - `[Region <String>]`: The home region of the participant.
 This can be a country, a continent, or a larger geographic region.
-This does not change based on the participant's current physical location, unlike countryCode.
+This does not change based on the participant's current physical location.
 Read-only.

-TRANSFERTARGET `<IMicrosoftGraphInvitationParticipantInfo>`: invitationParticipantInfo
+TRANSFERTARGET <IMicrosoftGraphInvitationParticipantInfo>: invitationParticipantInfo
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Hidden <Boolean?>]`:
   - `[Identity <IMicrosoftGraphIdentitySet>]`: identitySet